m-fortunski/m-fortunski/README.md

 I am a fonder of a small game studio called 4WardGames, we are in process of working on our first games in Unity using C#.
 I also create games and small software on my own in my free time.
 I have basic knowledge in programming languages such as C#, C++ and Python.
 Among the features I have created so far are world generators, mesh creation and edition in script, environment controllers, player controllers, player inventory systems and sound controllers using Unity engine.
 In addition I am a musician so I know many things about music production, recording and editing.

+Despite knowing that my coding is not on high level yet I still learn and enjoy every part of it.
 I am looking for opportunities to learn new things from interesting people and participate in all kinds of projects.
 I am most interested in simulating digital worlds through creation and simulating all sorts of interactions.
 I am currently learning basics of programming through courses (currently Harvard's CS50).

 If you are interested in cooperating with me feel free to contact me! :)